3778/website-research/content/join-us.md

 - Knows how to exit VIM;

 ### Data Scientist
+- Interested in Python, R, or Julia;
 - PhD or MS degree;

 ### Business Analyst
-- Experience or practical knowledge within healthcare
+- Experience or practical knowledge with healthcare;
-- Excellent communication, both written and verbal, and presentation abilities.
+- Excellent communication, both written and verbal, and presentation abilities;
+-

 ## <b>Our team</b>
 ---